dannweeeee/my-portfolio/README.md

 ## Features

-- **Advanced Graphics with Three.js:** Harness the capabilities of Three.js to create sophisticated 3D graphics and dynamic visualizations.
+- **Advanced Graphics with Three.js:** Harnessed the capabilities of Three.js to create sophisticated 3D graphics and dynamic visualisations.
-- **Structured Components with React.js:** Employ React.js to develop a well-organized and scalable codebase through modular components.
+- **Structured Components with React.js:** Employed React.js to develop a well-organized and scalable codebase through modular components.
-- **Project Showcase in 3D:** Elevate your portfolio presentation by showcasing your projects within an immersive 3D environment, ensuring a memorable user experience.
+- **Project Showcase in 3D:** Elevated my portfolio presentation by showcasing my projects within an immersive 3D environment, ensuring a memorable user experience.
-- **Responsive Design Paradigm:** Implement **Suspense** and **Preload** to guarantee an optimal viewing experience across a spectrum of devices.
+- **Responsive Design Paradigm:** Implemented **Suspense** and **Preload** to guarantee an optimal viewing experience across a spectrum of devices.
-- **Highly Customizable:** Tailor the content, styles, and 3D elements of the portfolio to align seamlessly with your professional branding.
+- **Highly Customizable:** Tailored the content, styles, and 3D elements of the portfolio to align seamlessly with my professional branding.

 ## Tools
 * **ThreeJS** - A powerful 3D graphics library for rendering and animating the 3D model <br>